Quadrilateral Security Dialogue: Trilateral Security Dialogue (TSD)

 The Trilateral Strategic Dialogue (TSD) was a series of trilateral meetings between the United States, Japan, and Australia.
 The TSD originally convened at senior officials level in 2002, then was upgraded to ministerial level in 2005.
 The United States expected regional allies to help facilitate evolving US global strategy to fight against terrorism and nuclear proliferation.
 In return, Japan and Australia expected benefits including continued US strategic involvement and the maintenance of strategic guarantees in the region.

-2004 tsunami cooperation
+2004 Tsunami Cooperation

+The Quad's origins, also referred to as "Quad 1.0", go back to the humanitarian assistance and disaster relief to the 2004 Indian Ocean Tsunami, later leading to a wider range of initiatives including maritime, health security, and education, and "with a focus on securing a free and open Indo-Pacific".

 In 2021, some commentators wrote that an ad-hoc Tsunami Core Group in response to the 2004 Indian Ocean earthquake and tsunami may have been an early precursor to the Quad.

 South China Sea

 The nine-dash line refers to the ill-defined demarcation line used by the People's Republic of China (China) and the Republic of China (Taiwan), for their claims of the major part of the South China Sea.
 The contested area in the South China Sea includes the Paracel Islands, the Spratly Islands, and various other areas including Pratas Island and the Vereker Banks, the Macclesfield Bank and the Scarborough Shoal.
 Despite having made the vague claim public in 1947, neither the PRC nor the ROC has (as of 2018) filed a formal and specifically defined claim to the area.
 An early map showing a U-shaped eleven-dash line was published in the then-Republic of China on 1 December 1947.
 Two of the dashes in the Gulf of Tonkin were later removed at the behest of Chinese Premier Zhou Enlai, reducing the total to nine.
 Chinese scholars asserted at the time that the version of the map with nine dashes represented the maximum extent of historical claims to the South China Sea.
 Subsequent editions added a tenth dash to the east of Taiwan island in 2013, extending it into the East China Sea.